enricozammitlon/enricozl/README.md

 ### Tech Stack

 The frontend is in React.js while the backend, used to hold my modules taken at University, is in Node.js using Firebase Functions and can be found [https://github.com/enricozammitlon/modules-api](here).
+The chatbot handler repository can be found [https://github.com/enricozammitlon/personal-chatbot](here).

 ### Note about /files